syncfusion-content/blazor-docs/blazor/diagram-component/user-handle.md

 }
 ```

-## Customization the fixed user handle
+## Customizing the fixed user handle

 * The [ID](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_ID) property of fixed user handle is used to define the unique identification of the fixed user handle and it is further used to add custom events to the fixed user handle.